-TRA 500 Principles and Strategies of Translation (3-0-3).
-Provides advanced training in principles and methods of translation from English to conceptual map of translation studies and outlines the various theoretical approaches and trends that impact the practice of translation.
+TRA 503 Theoretical Models of Translation (3-0-3).
+Provides a conceptual map of translation studies and outlines the various theoretical approaches and trends that impact the practice of translation.
 Introduces the range of factors that govern the process of translation and to the theoretical underpinnings that have motivated different attitudes to translating and translations.
 Prerequisite: TRA 500.